ACPartners/TimeRegistrationDemo/BussinessCase.md

   - Filter
     - Year: if none provided (default): current year
   - Ordered by From date
-- Employer: Same as for employee but extra filter: Employee
+- Manager: Same as for employee but extra filter: Employee

 ###### List of Holidays (overview of all employees)
 Same as for employee but extra grouping level: Employee